From monoclonals to bi-specifics: Harnessing the transformative power of VHHs to supercharge IgG therapeutics

 However, many cancers do not respond effectively to these treatments.
 This is due to a range of factors, from the limited number of well-characterised tumour-specific antigens to the impact of alternating suppressive pathways on cancer cell survival.

-An antibody that targets just one protein is much easier for a tumour to evolve resistance to therapy.
+At the heart of these issues lies the inherent nature of monospecific, monoclonal antibodies.
+An antibody that targets just one protein makes it much easier for a tumour to evolve resistance to therapy.
 If a small number of mutated cancer cells lose expression of the protein target, these cells are no longer responsive to the treatment and can proliferate unchecked.

 The beauty of bi-specificity

-Bi-specific (bsAb) or multi-specific antibodies are designed to bind to two or more antigens, opening the door to a whole new world of therapeutic potential.
+Bi-specific antibodies (bsAb) or multi-specific antibodies are designed to bind to two or more antigens, opening the door to a whole new world of therapeutic potential.

 For example, in a 2020 study by Kotanides et al., researchers at Eli Lilly investigated the possibility of co-targeting PD-1 and PD-L1 with a bi-specific IgG1 antibody, LY3434172.

 They found that LY3434172 exhibited strong, dose-dependent anti-tumour activity and enhanced T cell activation compared to mono- or combination therapy.
 Overall, the drug showed enhanced immunomodulatory properties and better anti-tumour activity compared with monospecific approaches.
+Recently, LY3434172 has shown preliminary efficacy in phase I clinical trials.

 VHHs: Fantastic flexibility for IgG enhancement